 2020 Catering Trends for Weddings and Events

-If you’re hosting a wedding or event in 2020, you may want to take a look at the upcoming catering trends this year has in store!
-If you read our last blog, Willowdale Kitchens & Food Trends, you may notice some similar topics being highlighted.
+Are you hosting a wedding or event in 2020?
+You may want to take a look at the upcoming catering trends this year has in store!
+If you’ve read our previous blog, Willowdale Kitchens & Food Trends, you may notice some similar topics being highlighted.

 1 | Inclusive Dietary Menus: The “free-from” foods movement allows anyone with an allergen restriction or dietary lifestyle to enjoy their meal at an event.
 Accommodating dietary requests is something that Willowdale Estate has always provided to our guests.
 We’re committed to upholding the highest standards of hospitality, anticipating your needs, and exceeding your expectations.
 That means we have gluten-free, nut-free, vegetarian, and vegan menu options, along with the flexibility to customize your event menu.